 Table 1.
-Stages of Israel's Phased Reopening

-Table describing the key components of each stage of Israel's phased reopening, which began on February 7, 2021, and progressed through three additional stages.
-Information sourced from the Israel Ministry of Health.^{19,20,21,22}
+Stages of Israel's Phased Reopening Table describing the key components of each stage of Israel's phased reopening, which began on February 7, 2021, and

-Table 2 describes the necessary steps to apply and present a Green Pass, as well as current establishments in Israel that require a Green Pass.
+Table 2 describes the necessary steps to apply for and present a Green Pass, as well as current establishments in Israel that require a Green Pass.

 Eligible to Apply Individuals who are fully vaccinated or considered recovered from COVID-19.
 Vaccination is available to those 16 and older, regardless of healthcare coverage.
 Individuals 16 and younger who tested negative in a COVID-19 PCR test.
 They will receive a Green Pass that is valid for 72 hours from their day of testing.
 Application Process Options to apply online, on an app, on the Ministry of Health Hotline, or with interactive voice response.
 Personal information is passed through a secure central repository that informs you if you are fully vaccinated, recovered, or a confirmed case.
 Current Establishments with Green Pass Requirements Sports and cultural event venues, concert halls.
 Presentation of Green Pass and Pass Expiration Establishments with Green Pass requirements are required to place a sign informing visitors of Green Pass requirements.
-Individuals must present the Green Pass - using a QR code on the Ministry of Health 'Traffic Light App' or a printed copy - and photo I.D. when entering an establishment requiring a Green Pass.
-Pass is valid until the end of 2021.
-Vaccination certificate or certificate of recovery (granted without an ap- plication) can replace the Green Pass, but the Green Pass is preferable.
+Individuals must present the Green Pass - using a QR code on the Ministry of Health 'Traffic Light App' or a printed copy - and photo I.D. when entering an establishment requiring a Green Pass. ■ Green Pass requirements expire as of June 1, 2021.
+Vaccination certificate or certificate of recovery (granted without an application) can replace the Green Pass, but the Green Pass is preferable.

-'''

 Table 2.
 Israel's Green Pass (Introduced on February 21, 2021)

-'''